Funding the National Endowment for the Arts

 Background on National Endowment for the Arts Advocacy

-For 50 years, the National Endowment for the Arts (NEA) has provided strategic leadership and investment in the arts through its core grant programs for dance, design, folk and traditional arts, literature, local arts agencies, media arts, multidisciplinary arts, music, theater, visual arts, and other programs.
-The NEA awards more than 2,200 grants each year to nonprofit performing arts organizations for projects that encourage artistic creativity.
+The National Endowment for the Arts (NEA) is our nation’s chief supporter of the arts and celebrates the arts as a national priority, critical to America’s future.
+The arts have the power to transport audiences, unite communities, promote empathy and understanding, and humanize difference.
+For 50 years, the NEA has provided strategic leadership and investment in the arts through its core grant programs for dance, design, folk and traditional arts, literature, local arts agencies, media arts, multidisciplinary arts, music, theater, visual arts, and other programs.

 What We're Asking For